About the Program

-Because ML students take courses both with JD students and other professionals and students from around the University, all students benefit as they develop a rich and diverse professional network comprised of both future attorneys and professionals in many diverse fields.
+ML degree candidates take courses in the ML and JD curriculum providing educational interactions with JD students and other professionals and students from across the University.
+All students benefit as they develop a rich and diverse professional network comprised of both future attorneys and professionals in many diverse fields.

 *The ML degree is intended to provide exposure to critical issues in the law; however it will not permit a student to sit for any state’s bar examination or otherwise allow recipients to practice law.
 The American Bar Association regulations do not permit the application of ML classes toward a JD degree.
-Because the ML is intended to provide students and professionals in fields outside of the law with legal education to complement their professions in disciplines outside of the law, career services are not provided by Penn Law’s Career Planning and Professionalism Office.
+Because the ML is intended to provide students and professionals in fields outside of the law with legal education to complement their professions in disciplines outside of the law, career services are not provided by Penn Law’s Office of Career Strategy.